Sirmooooh/Electronic-Bus-Fare-Payment-System/README.md

-Electronic Bus Fare Payment System (EBFPS)
+ ELECTRONIC BUS FARE PAYMENT SYSTEM (EBFPS)

 EBFPS is a web-based application designed to streamline the process of booking bus tickets and managing fare payments electronically.
 This system offers a user-friendly interface for passengers to easily book tickets, check PNR status, and Additionally, it provides robust management tools for bus operators and administrators to efficiently manage routes, buses, and bookings.